Nebukam/PCGExtendedToolkit/_sources/doc-pathfinding/index.md

 While the selected search algorithm is important, {% include lk id='🝰 Heuristics' %} are more critical to the operation, as user-defined weights can drastically change and shape the path deemed best by the search.

->Note: The `Plot` nodes variations don't have a goal picker and instead process each point data set as *a list of points to go through from start to finish*.
+>Note: The `Plot` nodes variations don't have a goal picker and instead process each point Dataset as *a list of points to go through from start to finish*.
 The first point is the initial seed, the last point is the final goal, and then a path is found that goes through each point in-between, in order.
 {: .comment }

 {% include imgc a='pathfinding/ploting.png' %}